4est-is-Forrest/square-iron/content/docs/Connectors/spawn-session.md

 **Test Driver's cookies, return Session if cookies are good.**

 Cookies from the Driver's 'Cookies' file, if the file exists, are tested.
-Another query is performed and if a status code 200 is returned, a Session is returned.
+Another query is performed and if a status code 200 is returned, the Session is returned.

 #### **_Optional Login Action_**